-App licat ole Reliability Principles (Check box for all that apply.)
-1. Interconnected bulk electric systems shall be planned and operated in a coordinated manner to perform reliably under normal and abnormal conditions as defined in the NERC Standards.
+Appl icable Reliability Principles (Check box for all that apply.)
+Interconnected bulk electric systems shall be planned and operated in a coordinated manner to perform reliably under normal and abnormal conditions as defined in the NERC Standards.
 2. The frequency and voltage of interconnected bulk electric systems shall be controlled within defined limits through the balancing of real and reactive power supply and demand.
 3. Information necessary for the planning and operation of interconnected bulk electric systems shall be made available to those entities responsible for planning and operating the systems reliably.
 4. Plans for emergency operation and system restoration of interconnected bulk electric systems shall be developed, coordinated, maintained and implemented.
 5. Facilities for communication, monitoring and control shall be provided, used and maintained for the reliability of interconnected bulk electric systems.
-6. Personnel responsible for planning and operating interconnected bulk electric systems shall be trained, qualified, and have the responsibility and authority to implement actions.
-7. The security of the interconnected bulk electric systems shall be assessed, monitored and maintained on a wide area basis. e proposed Standard comply with all of the following Market Interface es?
-(Select 'yes' or 'no' from the drop-down box.) planning and operation of bulk electric systems shall recognize that reliability is an attack that reliability is an attack that reliability is an attack that requirement of a robust North American economy.
-Yes An Organization Standard shall not give any market participant an unfair competitive advantage.
-Yes An Organization Standard shall neither mandate nor prohibit any specific market structure.
-Yes rganization Standard shall not preclude market solutions to achieving compliance with Standard.
-Yes i nforr rganization Standard shall not require the public disclosure of commercially sensitive mation.
-All market participants shall have equal opportunity to access commercially sensitive information that is required for compliance with reliability standards.
+Personnel responsible for planning and operating interconnected bulk electric systems shall be trained, qualified, and have the responsibility and authority to implement actions.
+The security of the interconnected bulk electric systems shall be assessed, monitored and maintained on a wide area basis. s the proposed Standard comply with all of the following Market Interface ciples?
+(Select 'yes' or 'no' from the drop-down box.) he planning and operation of bulk electric systems shall recognize that reliability is an ssential requirement of a robust North American economy.
+Yes 2.
+An Organization Standard shall not give any market participant an unfair competitive advantage.Yes An Organization Standard shall neither mandate nor prohibit any specific market structure.
+Yes n Organization Standard shall not preclude market solutions to achieving compliance with nat Standard.
+Yes ir 5.
+An Organization Standard shall not require the public disclosure of commercially sensitive information.
+All market participants shall have equal opportunity to access commercially non-sensitive information that is required for compliance with reliability standards.
 Yes